 1. Check the network

-If you want to use mobile data to upload photos, make sure to enable this option in Photos settings.
+If you want to use mobile data to upload photos, make sure to enable this option in the Photos settings.
 To do so, follow these steps:

 - Open Google Photos.